-Venture Capital Trusts (VCTs) are investment companies, listed on regulated markets such as the London Stock Exchange, which typically invest in unquoted shares.
+Venture Capital Trusts (VCTs) are investment companies which typically invest in unquoted trading companies, and are listed on regulated markets such as the London Stock Exchange.

-VCTs were launched in 1995 as vehicles to encourage UK resident private investors to invest in small higher-risk UK unlisted companies which needed start-up, early stage or expansion capital.
+VCTs were launched in 1995 as vehicles to encourage UK taxpayers to invest in smaller, higher-risk UK unlisted companies which needed start-up, early stage or growth capital.
 VCTs pool investors’ money and normally appoint a regulated fund (investment) manager who manages the fund on a day-to-day basis.
-A small number of VCTs are ‘self-managed’ by their directors.

 - tax free capital growth